mateyy11/Neocortex-web/README.md

 The site is deffinitely not done yet.
 There's a lot of work to do.
 LAST UPDATE:

-- Major size updates
+- Partial file cleanup
-- Navbar animation on scroll
+- Bug fixes